jhumelsine/jhumelsine.github.io/_posts/2023-09-22-right-abstraction-is-hard.md

 I was still figuring out Object-Oriented principles myself, and this was well before I knew any of the Gang of Four Design Patterns.
 But I knew that this implementation had some issues:
 * I generally don’t like down casting, especially casting like this.
 It feels like a code smell or design flaw to me.
 While `instanceof` isn’t technically down casting, they hang around in the same neighborhood.
-* The `CircuitPack` base class had knowledge of its derived classes.
+* The `CircuitPack` base class had knowledge of its extended classes.
 * Behavior for specific TRs was in the `CircuitPack` base class.
 * What happens when we add a fourth TR, such as `TR768`?
     * `doTR768Process()` would have to be added to `CircuitPack`.